MemberIT/vnc/README.md

 # VNC module for Puppet

-Module is going to manage the vnc server
+Module is manage the vnc server.

-Module is successfully tested on Ubuntu 14 and CentOS 7.

 It will install vncserver fluxbox and also google-chrome is the default browser. also configure of user and fluxbox and create boot startup script to start on runtime.